Transport in Somalia: Airports

 The Somali Civil Aviation Authority (SOMCAA) is Somalia's national civil aviation authority body.
 Based at Aden Abdulle International Airport in Mogadishu, it is under the aegis of the federal Ministry of Air and Land Transport.
 In 2012, the ministry along with the Somali Civil Aviation Steering Committee set a three-year window for reconstruction of the national civil aviation capacity.
 After a long period of management by the Civil Aviation Caretaker Authority for Somalia (CACAS), SCAMA in conjunction with the International Civil Aviation Organization also finalized a process in December 2014 to transfer control of Somalia's airspace to the new Air Space Management Centre in the capital.

 As of 2012, Somalia had 61 airports according to the CIA factfile.
 Seven of these have paved runways.
 Among the latter, four have runways of over 3,047 m; two between 2,438 m and 3,047 m; and one 1,524 m to 2,437 m long.

 Air Somalia Tupolev Tu-154 in Sharjah, United Arab Emirates, in 2001.

 There are 55 airports with unpaved landing areas.
 One has a runway of over 3,047 m; four are between 2,438 m to 3,047 m in length; twenty are 1,524 m to 2,437 m; twenty four are 914 m to 1,523 m; and six are under 914 m.

-Major airports in the country include the Aden Adde International Airport in Mogadishu, the Hargeisa International Airport in Hargeisa, the Kismayo Airport in Kismayo, the Bender Qassim International Airport in Bosaso, the Berbera Airport in Berbera, and the Garowe International Airport in Garowe.
+Major airports in the country include the Aden Adde International Airport in Mogadishu, and Kismayo Airport in Kismayo.
+Bender Qassim International Airport in Bosaso, and the Garowe International Airport in Garowe are in Puntland.
+In Somaliland, there is Hargeisa International Airport and the Berbera Airport in Berbera.